Elwin Ransom: Life

-At some time between the second and third book, Ransom's life was further transformed radically by becoming the secret Pendragon, the latest in an unbroken chain of secret inheritors of King Arthur who, it turns out, had been watching over Britain and helping their country in various crisis points in its history—a role which is crucially important to his relationship with the reawakened wizard Merlin.
-He establishes a kind of secret community at a big house in St. Anne's, which he heads and which is the polar opposite and center of opposition to the literally Satanic institute of N.I.C.E. which is threatening to take over the world.
-There, he is in regular contact with the descending planetary "gods" of the Graeco-Roman Pantheon (who are in fact not gods at all, but angels and faithful servants of the true, one and only God).
+At some time between the second and third book, Ransom's life was further transformed radically by becoming the secret Pendragon, the latest in an unbroken chain of secret inheritors of King Arthur, who, it turns out, had been watching over Britain and helping their country in various crisis points in its history—a role that is crucially important to his relationship with the reawakened wizard Merlin.
+He establishes a kind of secret community at a big house in St. Anne's, which he heads, and which is the polar opposite and center of opposition to the literally Satanic institute of N.I.C.E., which in turn is threatening to take over the world.
+There, he is in regular contact with the descending planetary "gods" of the Graeco-Roman Pantheon (who are, in fact, not gods at all, but angels and faithful servants of the true, one and only God).

 The third book, unlike the earlier two, is not told through Ransom's own eyes.
-He has become too much of an august and hieratic personage, seen mainly through the eyes of the book's female protagonist Jane Studdok, who falls in love with him — hopelessly, as she realizes from the start, especially since he is an unwavering upholder of the sanctity of marriage and clearly wants her to be reconciled with her estranged husband.
-In the final scene, Ransom kisses Jane for the first and last time, even while firmly commanding her to go to the bed of her waiting husband and to "Have no more dreams; have children instead" - which she does, while still feeling his kiss on her lips.
+He has become too much of an august and hieratic personage, seen mainly through the eyes of the book's female protagonist Jane Studdock, who falls in love with him — hopelessly, as she realizes from the start, especially since he is an unwavering upholder of the sanctity of marriage and clearly wants her to be reconciled with her estranged husband.
+In the final scene, Ransom kisses Jane for the first and last time, even while firmly commanding her to go to the bed of her waiting husband and to "Have no more dreams; have children instead" — which she does, while still feeling his kiss on her lips.

 In the end, Ransom's role as a saint or prophet is enhanced by his being taken alive into Heaven (actually, back to Venus/Perelandra), an honour reserved only to a very small handful of particularly deserving Biblical and mythical characters.

 Origins and inspiration

-As is true with most of Lewis' writing, The Space Trilogy has religious symbolism in which Ransom takes on the role of a prophet preparing for the end times by resisting demonic forces on Earth and Perelandra.
+As is true with most of Lewis's writing, The Space Trilogy has religious symbolism in which Ransom takes on the role of a prophet preparing for the end times by resisting demonic forces on Earth and Perelandra.
 Even his last name is meant to be reminiscent of the sacrifice of Jesus.

-Elwin Ransom may be based on C. S. Lewis' friend J. R. R. Tolkien ("Elwin" means "Elf friend" in Anglo-Saxon), though he seems to have autobiographical elements.
-In That Hideous Strength Ransom, with his royal charisma and matter-of-fact breezy acceptance of the supernatural, appears less like Tolkien than like Charles Williams (or some of the heroes in Williams' books).
+Elwin Ransom may be based on C. S. Lewis's friend J. R. R. Tolkien ("Elwin" means "Elf friend" in Anglo-Saxon), though he seems to have autobiographical elements.
+In That Hideous Strength, Ransom, with his royal charisma and matter-of-fact breezy acceptance of the supernatural, appears less like Tolkien than like Charles Williams (or some of the heroes in Williams's books).

 In the final chapter of the first book, the author flatly states that "Elwin Ransom" is a pseudonym; however, in the second book, great significance is attached to his surname (with a divine voice saying "It is not for nothing that you are named Ransom"), indicating that this is in fact the character's real name.
 The inconsistency was never explained.